stevengogogo/GensJulia/docs/juliapkgs/math.md

 - [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) : A Julia package for defining and working with linear maps, also known as linear transformations or linear operators acting on vectors.
 The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.
 - [LLLplus.jl](https://github.com/christianpeel/LLLplus.jl) : LLL lattice reduction, sphere decoder, and related lattice tools.
 - [LMCLUS.jl](https://github.com/wildart/LMCLUS.jl) : Julia's package for Linear Manifold Clustering.
-- [MKL.jl](https://github.com/JuliaLinearAlgebra/MKL.jl) : Intel MKL linear algebra backend for Julia
+- [MKL.jl](https://github.com/JuliaLinearAlgebra/MKL.jl) : Intel MKL linear algebra backend for Julia.
 - [MUMPS](https://github.com/lruthotto/MUMPS) : A wrapper for a MUltifrontal Massively Parallel sparse direct Solver of large linear systems in Julia.
 - [MUMPSjInv.jl](https://github.com/JuliaInv/MUMPSjInv.jl) : An alternative implementation of a Julia interface to the sparse direct solver MUMPS.
 A MUMPS package for Julia is already registered but that package does not conform to the packaging standards for Julia.
 - [SugarBLAS.jl](https://github.com/lopezm94/SugarBLAS.jl) : Syntactic sugar for BLAS polynomials.
 - [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) : Julia package for tensor contractions and related operations.
 - [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl) : provides composable algorithms on "sequence" of inputs.
 This feature, available in Clojure language, is a [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix) for linear transformations that is now in Julia.
-- [Tullio.jl](https://github.com/mcabbott/Tullio.jl) : A package for writing array operations in index notation.
+- [Tullio.jl](https://github.com/mcabbott/Tullio.jl) : Tullio is a very flexible [einsum](https://en.wikipedia.org/wiki/Einstein_notation) macro.
+A package for writing array operations in index notation.
 - [VSL.jl](https://github.com/sunoru/VSL.jl) : Julia bindings for the Intel Vector Statistics Library.

 ---